Mitochondria associated membranes

-Mitochondria-associated membranes (MAM) represent a region of the endoplasmic reticulum (ER) which is reversibly tethered to mitochondria.
+Mitochondria associated membranes (MAMs) represent regions of the endoplasmic reticulum (ER) which are reversibly tethered to mitochondria.
 These membranes are involved in import of certain lipids from the ER to mitochondria and in regulation of calcium homeostasis, mitochondrial function, autophagy and apoptosis.
 They also play a role in development of neurodegenerative diseases and glucose homeostasis.

 Role

 In mammalian cells, formation of these linkage sites are important for some cellular events including: